 Your anesthesiologist will place an intravenous (IV) line into a vein, usually in your arm or hand.
 The IV line will be used to give you fluids and anesthesia (medication to make you sleep) during your surgery.
 Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.Back to top

 When you wake up, you will be in the Post-Anesthesia Care Unit (PACU).
 Most people stay in the PACU overnight for observation.

 You will have tubes, drains, pouches, and bandages on your abdomen (see Figure 3).
 They may include:

 - A Jackson-Pratt drain to drain the fluid from around your incisions (surgical cuts).
 The drain is taken out when the incisions stop draining.

 - A catheter or drainage tube to drain urine from your urinary diversion.

 - If you have an ileal conduit, you will have pouch around your stoma to collect the urine.
-The CWOCN along with the nursing staff will teach you how to care for the stoma as you recover.
+Your CWOCN and nursing staff will teach you how to care for your stoma as you recover.

 You will also have: